herreio/librair/README.rst

 Introduction
 ------------

-This is a package for harvesting data from different library catalogs.
+This is a package (under development) for harvesting data from different library catalogs.

 Installation
 ------------